openjdk/jdk/src/jdk.jartool/share/man/jarsigner.md

 * If a key algorithm is not listed in this table, the `.DSA` extension is used when signing a JAR file.

+* Modern digital signature algorithms such as HSS/LMS and ML-DSA use the same name for both the key and signature algorithms.
+Only the signature algorithm with the same name can be used with a given key algorithm.
+The `.DSA` block file extension is always used.

 These default signature algorithms can be overridden by using the `-sigalg` option.